Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 Logistic Regression achieved an ROC-AUC of 0.725 and an F1-score of 0.33 for the depressed class (precision = 0.22, recall = 0.66).
 Although overall accuracy is 71%, the model correctly identifies 66% of truly depressed individuals — a meaningful recall rate for a screening application where catching at-risk individuals matters more than avoiding false alarms.

-• Income-to-Poverty Ratio (OR = 0.76) is the strongest protective factor: each unit increase in the ratio reduces depression odds by 24%.
+- Income-to-Poverty Ratio (OR = 0.76) is the strongest protective factor: each unit increase in the ratio reduces depression odds by 24%, with a CI entirely below 1.0.

 Random Forest achieved a lower ROC-AUC of 0.674 and a much lower depressed-class F1-score of 0.16 (recall = 0.12).
 This is a notable result: contrary to our initial expectation, the linear model outperformed the non-linear ensemble.
 This likely reflects the fact that with only 670 depressed cases and 9 features, the Random Forest overfits to noise in the training data — the weak, diffuse signal in this dataset is better captured by the regularized linear decision boundary of Logistic Regression than by the deep splits of 200 decision trees.
 This is an important data science lesson: more complex models are not always better, especially when the signal-to-noise ratio is low and the minority class is small.